ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 _The output:_
 the output will be an empty list `[]`.

-The slicing syntax `list[start: end]` is used to retrieve a subset of the elements in a list.
-The `start` index specifies the index of the first element to retrieve, and the `end` index specifies the index of the element after the last element to retrieve.
-If you omit the `end` index, the slicing syntax will return all elements of the list starting from the `start` index until the end of the list.
+The slicing syntax `list[start: end]` retrieves a subset of the elements in a list.
+The `start` index specifies the index of the first element to retrieve, and the `end` index specifies the element's index after the last element to retrieve.
+If you omit the `end` index, the slicing syntax will return all elements of the list, starting from the `start` index until the end of the list.

 In this case, the list `_list` has only five elements, so the valid indices are `0` through `4`.
-The index `10` is out of bounds for the list, so the slicing syntax \_list`[10:]` will return an empty list.
+The index `10` is out of bounds for the list, so the slicing syntax `_list[10:]` will return an empty list.

 ## 13- A palindromic number reads the same both ways.
 The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.
 Find the largest palindrome made from the product of two 3-digit numbers